3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_03/angular/angular-ui-router.md

 #### How to trigger our partial?

-1. Let's first initialize the html as an angular application.
-2. Let's add a button above `ui-view` called test.
-3. Finally we're going to implement a state reference directive that behaves sort of similar to a click event

-`ui-sref="routingTest"`
+You might notice in the nav bar that we have a hrefs that look a little different.
+Instead of href, you can use ui-sref.

+`ui-sref="home"`

-sref stands for state reference.
-We pass it the name of the state we'd like to load.
+`sref` stands for state reference.
+We pass this attribute the name of the state that we would like to load.

-When the element is clicked, it's going to look at our router.js file find the state that matches the name routingTest, change the url to what we configured in the router, and then load the relevant partial *INSIDE* the ui-view tag
+When the element is clicked, it's going to look at our `/client/app.component.js` file find the state that matches the name home, change the url to what we configured in the router (the first key/value pair in our object), and then load the relevant partial *INSIDE* of the ui-view tag that is on our `/public/index.html`.

 ## High Level

 That very, very simply is how to route on the front end in Angular.

-*Take Aways:*
+### Take Aways:

 1. It is *NOT* backend routing.

   They do not interact, they have no knowledge of each other, they do not communicate.
 They are completely isolated from the other.

-  It's called routing because it looks kind of like routing, so what else are we going to call it?

 2. There is a TON you can do with routing.

   We'll get into redirecting to different views from your controller later.
-You can pass parameters via a thing called $stateParams.
+You can pass parameters via the $stateParams.

   This is the minimum you need to know, but don't let us stop you from reading the ui-router docs and learning more about it.
 It's a very powerful and useful tool.